mircohoehne/e2e-taxi-ride-duration-prediction/README.md

 3. Serve the flow you want to execute, for example `uv run prefect flow serve scripts/train_model.py:main --name taxi-model-baseline-training` for the main function of the train_model.py script.
 4. Run the flow with

-## Learnings / Future Improvements
+## Future Improvements

-### Container size

-Currently, the serving image installs all base dependencies, including libraries like MLflow.
-In future projects I would structure the project in different dependency groups from the beginning, keeping only the libraries necessary for the serving in the base dependency group and extend them for training, development, etc.

-#### What would be next steps?

-- make container slimmer
+- add complexer models
-- add mypy type enforcement
+- add automatic hyperparameter tuning
-- change mlflow sqlite to a more robust database like Postgres
+- reduce container size
 - create s3 Bucket for data / mlflow artifacts
-- Move evidently server, prefect server and mlflow server to cloud with corresponding terraform scripts and/or docker-compose
+- Move evidently server, prefect server and mlflow server to cloud
-- add docstrings and generate docs
+- add docstrings and generate docs with mkdocs